top of page

 Every firm presents its process as though the first presentation will produce the hire.
 The reality of senior search is that it is iterative.
 The first slate of candidates tests the brief.
 It tells the firm and the client whether the specification is accurate, whether the compensation is aligned with the market, and whether the candidate pool the firm projected actually exists.
 Adjustments are normal.
 What matters is how the firm handles them.

-A firm that has run serious searches at the senior level will answer this question directly: they go back to the market, they refine the approach, and they stay in the search until the right person is found.
+A firm that has run serious searches at the senior level will answer this question directly.
+They go back to the market, they refine the approach, and they stay in the search until the right person is found.
 That is what retained means.
 The retainer funds the full search process, not just the first round of introductions.

-Ask it directly before you sign: if we go through two rounds of candidates and have not found the right person, what does round three look like and what does it cost?
+Ask it directly before you sign.
+If we go through two rounds of candidates and have not found the right person, what does round three look like and what does it cost?
 The answer to that single question tells you more about a firm than any proposal document ever will.

 If you are ready to fill a senior role or want to talk through your search, reach out at prlinternational.com/contact